devashish0407/Virtual-Memory-Simulator/README.md

 To run the simulator, you need to have the following installed:

 Python 3.x (Preferably Python 3.6+)

-PyQt5 (for the GUI)

-# Install Dependencies:
-Use pip to install the necessary dependencies:

-bash

-    pip install PyQt5

 🏁 Setup & Running the Simulator
 Clone the Repository: